From Mac OS, files appear corrupt over AFP share, but fine on CIFS share

 This bug has the potential to corrupt files over AFP quite severely for programs which perform a read/modify/write cycle, as it causes an early EOF while reading a file.

-#7 Updated by Josh Paetzel almost 2 years ago
+#7 Updated by Josh Paetzel over 2 years ago

 - Status changed from Closed: Third party to resolve to Fix In Progress